Search

 Home

-A pain in the wing.
-Or the fin.
-Officially, noise pollution is ‘any unwanted or disturbing sounds that affect the health and well-being of humans and other organisms’.
+Officially, ‘any unwanted or disturbing sounds that affect the health and well-being of humans and other organisms’.
 High in the sky, deep in the ocean, covering anything from traffic to construction, underwater sonar to boat engines and aeroplanes – if it’s loud and human-made, it’s in the club.

 Which species are suffering from noise pollution and why?